 The dictionary will be published in about ten to twelve volumes, each containing around 1700 columns.
-Three volumes have already been printed (see Publications).
+Three volumes and the digital index have already been printed (see Publications).

 The vocabulary is published in alphabetical order, except for the compounds (e.g. [Mai]buschen) and prefix derivations (e.g. [ab]buschen), which follow directly on from the determinatum (example Buschen) and the simplex (e.g. buschen).
 This is partly for linguistic reasons, but also because the material has always been filed in this way.

 Within the alphabetical sequence, the letters B- and P-, D- and T- and F- and V- are subsumed under B, D, F, because in most of Bavaria’s vernaculars they are pronounced identically and cannot always reliably be separated historically.
 Details of headword assignment, types of headwords and treatment of composite words, questions of the article order and reference structure are discussed in detail in the introduction to the Bayerisches Wörterbuch Volume 1.

 The digital index of the Bayerisches Wörterbuch presents all recorded lemmas in index form.
 The directory is designed as a relational database that allows queries, gives results from the dictionary and offers links to the corresponding entries in the digitally stored volume.

 The dictionary documents the complete vocabulary of Bairisch-Bavarian dialects in Bavaria.
 It is not restricted to the vocabulary of the vernacular; colloquial and regional are also included.